 The La Corne molybdenum, bismuth and lithium property is located in northwestern Quebec approximately 30 kilometres from the city of Val d'Or.
 It previously produced 3.8 million tons of ore grading 0.33% MoS2 and 0.04% bismuth.
 Romios completed two drilling programs on the property by 2010.
 The Company also conducted a program to sample and evaluate the tailings on the property for possible reprocessing and intends to evaluate the bulk tonnage potential of the property.
 In December 2013, consultants completed a property survey of the 2008 drill core, testing the core for resistivity, chargeability and magnetism.
 A more detailed review of the data has been recommended, but induced polarization and resistivity is considered a favourable exploration method in this area.
-Recent work on the property included testing of the stockpiled waste rock confirming its suitability for mine road works, and confirming that the tailings are suitable for neutralizing or capping other tailing ponds.
+Testing of the stockpiled waste rock confirmed its suitability for mine road works, and that the existing tailings are suitable for neutralizing or capping other tailing ponds.